seankaila/IndividualProject2/README.md

 - Tasks completed: Tasks that are completed.
 - Issues: Issues within the project that need attention
 - Issues resolved: Backlog of previous issues that are no longer a problem.
-- Out of scope: Epics and user stories that were deemed out of scope dude to the duration of the project being too small.

-Link to Kanban Board:
+Link to Kanban Board: https://dev.azure.com/dharmindraskaila/Individual-Project-2/_boards/board/t/Individual-Project-2%20Team/Stories

 ### Risk Management

 A simple risk assessment was performed during the project.
 Each risk was described and evaluated along with a rating to understand the severity of the risk.
 To expand upon this, I provided an update to each risk checking to see if they changed in anyway.